Originally Published: March 8, 2002 - Last Updated / Reviewed On: February 9, 2015

 - Brittle crumbling or breakage of the nail

 If you're saying yes to some or all of these points, you indeed may have described or identified a fungal toenail infection.
 And yes, check in with a health care provider to find out what kind of treatment is best for you.
 You don't want to wait till you lose your toenail, or until the infection spreads to other nails on your foot.
 You could go to a podiatrist, a dermatologist, or your general or family health care provider, all of whom can help diagnose and treat this fungus.
-If you're at Columbia, you can make an appointment with a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC).
 After examining your feet and nails, your health care provider may carefully trim away as much of the nail as possible.
 To accurately diagnose a fungal toenail infection, a sample of toenail will be sent to a laboratory for testing.

 Fungal toenail infections are relatively common.
 Like other fungal foot infections, toenail fungus can be picked up while walking barefoot in locker rooms or public shower facilities.
 Fungi love warm, moist places, so imagine how happy the lil' critters are if you don't dry your feet well!
 Once you've got a fungus growing on one toenail, it can easily spread to other nails on that foot, to nails on your other foot, and even to your fingernails (although, granted, this last possibility is pretty rare).